 Captive Beauties: Depictions of Women in Late Imperial China

-December 14, 2019 - July 19, 2020
+December 14, 2019 - November 28, 2021

-Beautiful yet lonely and melancholy: women from imperial China were often depicted by male painters in terms of their highly circumscribed lives, entirely dependent upon men.
+Beautiful yet lonely and melancholy—women from imperial China were often depicted in terms of their highly circumscribed lives, which were entirely dependent upon men.
 In some paintings, women engage in duties appropriate to their stations in life, according to patriarchal Confucian principles.
 Other paintings show women with fanciful coiffures and silk dresses, serving as musicians or courtesans, existing to please men.
-Literary and visual artists often compared women to flowers: refined and delicate, yet fragile, their beauty (meaning marriageability) transient.
+Literary and visual artists often compared women to flowers: refined and delicate yet fragile, their beauty (meaning marriageability) transient.